-It’s a party game, it’s a craft, it’s a group project!
-It’s a giant pin-up Birthday cake that kids can decorate together.
+It’s a party game, it’s a craft, it’s a group project… It’s a giant pin-up Birthday cake that kids can decorate together.
 It makes a great party activity for toddlers and preschoolers or a fun group activity to do at daycare when it’s someone’s birthday.

 I didn’t really have a plan other than the drawing and the foam stickers, and therefore, no real idea of what the finished project would look like.
 It all just played out, with several of the ideas, like the “icing” and the “candles” coming to me as the kids were creating.
 So when the hooligans finished up, just before lunch, I was thrilled with how it all turned out, and that our just-turned-three-year-old would be taking such a great keepsake home with her!

 You know what else I’m really excited about?
-How versatile this activity is!
+The versatility of this activity.
 It could be a group activity at a kid’s birthday party, or you could make smaller one or two-tiered cakes for preschoolers to decorate individually.
 Cupcakes would also be a cute and easy version of this craft too!

 Provide a blindfold, and you’ll have a kids’ party game similar to Pin the Tail on the Donkey!